DEC logoRULES AND REGULATIONS

 3. The Applicant shall not propose topographic alteration within the root zone of any existing tree or wooded area designated as preferably preserved.

-4. All work within the root zone of existing trees to be preserved shall be carried out under the direction and supervision of a certified arborist.
-The arborist shall be a professional Certified Arborist with a minimum of five years experience, who has successfully completed a certification program equal to the following: Massachusetts Certified Arborist (MCA) program examination sponsored by the Massachusetts Arborist Association, Wellesley, MA 02181-7913; Tel: (617) 431-1625.
-Should there be no feasible alternative, excavation for walkways, curbs, structures, and utilities within the root zones of preferably preserved trees shall be considered, and if allowed, shall at a minimum require hand excavation until roots are encountered, bending smaller main roots out of the excavation area, and sawcutting all roots over 1” caliper.
+4. All work within the root zone of existing trees to be preserved shall be carried out under the direction and supervision of a Certified Arborist.
+Should there be no feasible alternative, excavation for walkways, curbs, structures, and utilities within the root zones of preserved trees shall be by hand excavation until roots are encountered, bending smaller main roots out of the excavation area, and sawcutting all roots over 1" caliper.
 All exposed ends of sawcut roots shall be kept moist by covering the exposed ends with wet peat moss and burlap until excavation is backfilled.
-Existing trees that have had excavation or grade changes within their root zone shall receive crown pruning and root fertilization per the arborist’s recommendations.
+Existing trees that have had excavation or grade changes within their root zone shall receive crown pruning and root fertilization per the arborist's recommendations.

 6. Building structures, roadways, and paved areas shall be set back at least 12” from the drip-line of wooded areas and trees slated for preservation.

-8. The applicant shall be responsible to replace any trees designated to remain, which have been damaged, killed, or removed as a result of construction activities.
+8. The Applicant shall be responsible to replace any trees designated to remain, which have been damaged, killed, or removed as a result of construction activities.
 The DEC requires replacement-in-kind, per caliper inch of deciduous trees and by height for evergreens.
-Two-inch caliper deciduous trees and four feet tall evergreens shall be the minimum size used for replacement.
-For example, if a 24” caliper deciduous tree is damaged or killed during construction, the applicant shall replace the tree with six 4" caliper trees, or any other combination adding up to 24 caliper inches.
-A 36 foot tall evergreen, for example, shall be replaced with six 6’ tall evergreens, or any other combination adding up to 36 feet.
+Two-inch caliper deciduous trees and 4' tall evergreens shall be the minimum size used for replacement.
+For example, if a 24" caliper deciduous tree is damaged or killed during construction, the Applicant shall replace the tree with six 4" caliper trees, or any other combination adding up to 24" caliper.
+A 36' tall evergreen, for example, shall be replaced with six 6' tall evergreens, or any other combination adding up to 36'.

 (f) Groundplane Treatment.